La Latina Like a Local

 Visitors tend to stay in a few specific spots – so where do the La Latina Locals live their lives?

 Bars / cafés: Muñiz (own churros in the morning, coffee, a quick beer and hanging out); old style Almacen de Vinos (Gerardo) and “Vinos” for beers and hanging out; all on Calatrava street.
 J.Blanco on Tabernillas street for aperitifs or beers.
 Paco on Humilladero is another traditional spot, now discovered by non-locals so in transition.
-All these spots are very authentic and very different from less-local spots around Plaza Humilladero – Tomas, Tomasa, El Viajero or designer tapa spot Juana La Loca which alas, took over the locale of a traditional tapa bar.
+All these spots are very authentic and very different from less-local spots around Plaza Humilladero – Tomas, Tomasa, El Viajero and many other places.
+And.
+La Latina is spreading, in a good way, the neighboring Tirso de Molina area (more Rastro than Latina) now has a good bakery (calle Juanelo) and lots of excellent coffeeshops on Meson de Paredes.

-Food shopping: Best bread bakery in La Latina: Tahona del Capricho on Humilladero street.
-Best pastries at + Que Pan (More than Bread using plus symbol) on Plaza de los Carros (good bread, excellent pastries and cakes and a nice small coffee shop).
-Cheese and cold cuts at Los Andes on Toledo street (excellent selection of Spanish cheese, some foreign).
+Food shopping: Best bread bakeries in La Latina: Tahona del Capricho on Humilladero street and Corteza y Miga on calle Toledo.
+Cheese and cold cuts at Los Andes on Toledo street (excellent selection of Spanish cheese, some foreign), and fabulous just-cheese shop Queseria Cultivo Carrera de San Francisco.
 Best wine and liquor shop: Vinomania on Humilladero, corner Sierpe (not huge but very good, varied selection of Spanish wine, including some nice surprises from places you would not expect).
 All the local mom-and-pop grocery stores have disappeared, but some of the Chinese, Latino or Moroccan-run places have strong La Latina Local support (Chino on Toledo corner Sierpe, Ay Madre la Fruta and two small supermarkets on Humilladero to name a few).
 And of course the La Cebada market: it’s ugly from the outside and a little sad inside with lots of empty stalls, but the overall quality and service is very good.

 Other shopping: La Latina is not a destination for shopping-shopping, though there are two interesting jewelry stores (Ruda and Almendro streets) and some fun and useful traditional shops (candles, espadrilles, baskets), though many other traditional shops have disappeared (cork store, wine-barrel maker, etc).